 We cooked most of the whole week there and it was just cool to know we could count on local food available around.
 We appreciate the treats provided for Marianne, like a bottle of prosecco and fresh flowers in a nice welcoming package.
 Some little details that always make a difference in your stay.

 The bedroom was one of the cosiest I have ever slept in.
 With a very comfy king-sized bed and some extra blankets and duvets for colder nights.
 The selection of books available to the guests is a real joy.
 You can’t go wrong with Gabriel Garcia Márquez.

 The location is quiet as you can imagine and the only noise around came from the sheep and the horses when being fed.
 The tranquillity is guaranteed in this Bothy.
 And during the pitch-black nights, it was possible to have a great view of stars in the sky in the garden outside the property.
 The charming garden was also used as our breakfast lounge.

-TV and wifi were provided in the property.
-But there are so much to be done in Northumberland itself that these are not going to be the first option of entertainment in the location.
+TV and wifi were provided on the property.
+But there is so much to be done in Northumberland itself that these are not going to be the first option of entertainment in the location.
 The footpaths around were inviting and we made the most of our usual countryside walks.

-The bathroom had an internal heating system that worked pretty good at night.
-I imagine it is really useful in the winter when the temperatures drop considerably in that part of UK.
-The shower worked perfectly for hot or cold days, just the way you expected after a long day sightseeing.
+The bathroom had an internal heating system that worked pretty well at night.
+I imagine it is really useful in the winter when the temperatures drop considerably in that part of the UK.
+The shower worked perfectly for hot or cold days, just the way you expected after a long day of sightseeing.

-The Bothy was a pristine, warm and extremely comfortable place to stay for a week.
-And the sunset views we could catch during the whole week was just a bonus.
-I do recommend the Bothy for couples that are looking for a super remote-location with a little bit of comfort.
-Plus, it is a really cheap accommodation with a flexible check out time.
+The Bothy was a pristine, warm, and extremely comfortable place to stay for a week.
+And the sunset views we could catch during the whole week were just a bonus.
+I do recommend the Bothy for couples that are looking for a super remote location with a little bit of comfort.
+Plus, it is really cheap accommodation with a flexible check-out time.